© 2026 Elise Atchison

 OTHER PUBLICATIONS

-Elise Atchison’s short stories, essays and book reviews have been published in numerous journals and anthologies including Montana Quarterly, Terrain: A Journal of Built and Natural Environments, Silk Road Review, Owen Wister Review, South Dakota Review, Cutthroat: A Journal of the Arts, Jackson Hole Review, Wordstock Ten, Artist’s Field Guide to Yellowstone, Unearthing Paradise, An Elk River Books Reader, Reflections West Radio, and elsewhere.
+Elise Atchison’s short stories, essays and book reviews have been published in numerous journals and anthologies including Montana Quarterly, Terrain: A Journal of Built and Natural Environments, Silk Road Review, Owen Wister Review, South Dakota Review, Cutthroat: A Journal of the Arts, Deep Wild Journal, Jackson Hole Review, Wordstock Ten, Reflections West Radio, and elsewhere.

 AWARDS